-Water treatment operations continued at the DeLamar Project and no material environmental or health and safety incidents were reported year-to-date.
+Water treatment operations followed their regular course at the DeLamar Project, and no material environmental or health and safety incidents were reported for the quarter across the Company's project portfolio.

 2023 OUTLOOK

 The Company closed its acquisition of Millennial on May 4, 2023.
 The combination of Integra and Millennial creates one of the largest precious metals exploration and development companies in the Great Basin, US.
 The combined company features a diversified portfolio of assets including Integra's past producing oxide heap leach focused gold-silver DeLamar Project in southwest Idaho and Millennial's oxide heap leach focused Wildcat and Mountain View Projects in western Nevada.
 The combined company boasts one of the largest gold-silver endowments in the Great Basin not controlled by a major mining company.
 In addition to the development pipeline, meaningful exploration potential exists in the BlackSheep, War Eagle and non-oxide targets at DeLamar and the Dune, Eden, Marr, Ocelot, Cerro Colorado and Red Canyon Projects.
 The combined company allows for significant resource growth potential while de-risking and permitting its flagship assets.